-West Queen Anne, ca. 1940 SPSA 280-23

-Name: Queen Anne School Location: 515 W Galer Street Building: 3-story, 6-room brick and concrete

-Architect: Skillings & Corner

-Site: 1.47 acres

-1896: Opened for fall term as independent school 1899: Addition (n.a.)
-1902: Addition (James Stephen) 1903: Renamed Marshall on March 7; returned to Queen Anne on September 1 1908: Renamed West Queen Anne 1916: Site expanded to 1.76 acres; addition (Edgar Blair) 1975: Listed on National Register Historic Places on July 30 1977: Designated City of Seattle landmark on January 17 Closed in June 1981:

-1981: Closed in June 1983: Leased in February Present: West Queen Anne

-Condominiums (1401 5th

-Avenue W)
+Kindergarten was added at West Queen Anne in 1931.
+In 1944, the school began an innovative program where subjects were integrated through daily workshops emphasizing the practical applications of learning.
+This program was in response to requests from boys who wanted to learn more about home economics because they had more responsibility at home with both parents working.
+Regarding home economics, the principal commented, "In arithmetic class, mistakes can be erased.
+In this class they have to be eaten."

-Anne became a K-6 school as the 7th graders made the same move.
+In 1952, 8th graders were transferred to Queen Anne Junior High School at the Queen Anne High School building.
+In 1955, West Queen Anne became a K-6 school as the 7th graders made the same move.
 The closure of the Warren Avenue School in 1959 brought a flood of students into West Queen Anne from as far south as Stewart Street.
-By 1970, however, there were empty classrooms.
-With the falling enrollment, the school district's Basic Skills offices moved to West Queen Anne in 1973.
-A 1974 report by district staff recommended the closure of the school.
+By 1970, however, some classrooms were empty.
+As enrollment continued to decline, the school district's Basic Skills offices moved to West Queen Anne in 1973.

+A 1974 report by district staff recommended the school be closed.
 While it was given a reprieve, a group of parents, teachers, and local residents worked to keep it open.
-Part of that effort was nominating the building for historic status.
+Part of their effort was to nominate the building for historic status.
 In 1975, the structure became the first Seattle school placed on the National Register of Historic Places.
 Two years later it became a City of Seattle landmark.

-In June 1978, the sextagonal chimney on the west side of the building was painstakingly reconstructed.
-To meet safety standards and yet abide by historical restrictions, it was taken down brick by brick, the core reinforced and then rebuilt.
-Under the district's desegregation plan, in 1977, the school was left with only K-3, while grades 4-6 were bused out of the area to Brighton.
+In June 1978, the hexagonal chimney on the west side of the building was painstakingly reconstructed.
+To meet safety standards and yet abide by historical restrictions, it was taken down brick by brick, the core reinforced, and then rebuilt.

+Under the district's desegregation plan, in 1977 the school housed K-3 while grades 4-6 were bused out of the area to Brighton.
 That year the Follow Through Program, an extension of Head Start, moved to West Queen Anne from Interlake and began busing in about 140 Central District K-3 children for classes.
-When the school finally closed in spring 1981, 112 attended the regular program, and 125 were enrolled in the Follow Through Program.
-Historic Seattle, a public development authority for historic preservation, was given a 99-year lease in 1983, with an option to renew for another 99 years.
-They turned the site over to investors who in 1983-84 converted the building into condominiums.
-The old sign "West Queen Anne Public School" still hangs over the north doorway, the former main entrance.
-A new main entrance now faces 5th Avenue W, with a circular drive and fountain above, and an underground parking garage below.
+When the school closed in spring 1981, 112 students attended the regular program while 125 were enrolled in the Follow Through Program.

-West Queen Anne, 1960 SPSA 280-6
+West Queen Anne, ca. 1940 SPSA 280-23